News: British Columbia to provide social assistance for non-status mothers fleeing abusive relationships

 Newcomer women also face particular barriers to accessing justice and services.
 This often takes the form of lack of access to information on their legal rights and recourse, as a result of isolation or language barriers.
 Newcomer women in situations of violence also sometimes fall through the cracks between women’s organizations and settlement organizations due to a lack of awareness and training of front-line workers regarding the particular vulnerabilities and problems they face.

-For more information on the particular ways that newcomer women can be affected by violence, see this page on how immigration status can affect women in situations of violence.
+For more information on the particular ways that newcomer women can be affected by violence, see this page on how immigration status can affect women in situations of violence or abuse.